 - on or before the beginning of the 23rd week, if the SSP is expected to end before the sickness does

-Having an Absence policy in place will remove all ambiguity and awkwardness, a policy which outlines every situation which may require an employee to take time off from work at short notice.
+By having an Absence policy in place you will remove all ambiguity and awkwardness.
+This policy will outline every situation which may require an employee to take time off from work at short notice.

 If you don’t pay your employee, they can claim a loss of earnings allowance from the court.

 You’ll need to fill in a certificate of loss of earnings for your employee.
 They’ll get one with their jury service letter.
 If their jury service lasts longer than 3 months, put ‘Yes’ in the ‘Irregular payment pattern indicator’ field in your Full Payment Submission (FPS).

 You may decide to top up your employee’s allowance so they don’t lose out on pay.
 You’ll need to fill in a certificate of loss of earnings for your employee.
 They’ll get one with their jury service letter.